-• Files center_im.fits : master reduced cube in units of ADU per second.
-The values are divided by the neutral density transmission (if any ND filter is used).
-The 4 dimensions are : [X, Y (detector coordinates), number of frames (temporal dimension), number of wavelength channels (spectral dimension)].
-On IRDIS, the star is centered on 513,513 in image coordinates (as in visualization tools like ds9/SAO Image, with the center of the first pixel of images being located at [1.0,1.0]) at the center of a pixel).
-For 0-based indexing systems (as used in programming languages such as IDL or Python), this center of the first pixel.
-On the IFS the star is centered on 146,146 in image coordinates or 145,145 in array coordinates.
+● Files \center\im.fits: master reduced cube in units of ADU per second, corrected for the filter and neutral density transmissions.
+The 4 dimensions are: X, Y (detector coordinates), number of frames (temporal dimension), number of wavelength channels (spectral dimension).
+On IRDIS, the star is centered on 513,513 in image coordinates (as in visualisation tools like ds9 with the center of the first pixel of images being located at [1.0,1.0]) at the center of a pixel).
+In array coordinates like used in programing languages such as IDL or Python, this center corresponds to coordinates 512,512, when arrays start with [0,0] at the center of the first pixel.
+On IFS the star is centered on 146,146 in image coordinates or 145,145 in array coordinates.

-\rightarrow Corresponding frametype: IFS_SCIENCE_REDUCED_SPECTRAL_MASTER_CUBE (for the IFS instrument) and IRD_SCIENCE_REDUCED_MASTER_CUBE (for the IRDIS instrument)
+→ Corresponding frametype: IFS\SCIENCE\REDUCED\SPECTRAL\MASTER\CUBE (for the IFS instrument) and IRD\SCIENCE\REDUCED\MASTER\CUBE (for the IRDIS instrument)